inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 **Every** page has to be valid `HTML 5 <http://www.whatwg.org/html5>`_

+If possible use a supported subset so do not use features not widely supported by browsers.

 CSS
 ---

 Indent your CSS 2.1 valid code with 4 spaces and adapt common formatting styles.

+If widely supported you can use css3 features.

 Naming Guide